-Submissions - arguments you want the judge to consider, which is a combination of what you write in your outline of submissions and what you say in the final hearing.
+Submissions - arguments you want the judge to consider.
+This is a combination of what you write in your outline of submissions and what you say in the final hearing.

-To help prepare for your hearing, watch the videos available on our website:
+To help prepare for your hearing and know what to expect, watch the videos on our website: